Q. Which airport should I fly into for this tour?

 Q. What are our cabins like on the ship?

 For an additional charge, you may upgrade to either a Twin Deluxe (corner rooms with two windows) or Superior room (includes a double bed rather than two twins, a sofa bed, a small refrigerator and a coffee and tea maker.
+Availability is limited and are on a first come, first served basis.
+We won’t be able to confirm these until closer to departure time.

 See this link for a visual of each cabin type.